heimann/home/writing/on/productivity.md

 I _think_ that this relentless pursuit of productivity is actually very dangerous.
 Don’t get me wrong, I’m a tool aficionado and I’ve spent countless hours perfecting my vim configuration and dotfiles.
 But the deeper I get into this field, the more programming and software making feels like art to me, and treating it transactionally seems like a great way to curse yourself into local maxima.

-It’s the classic Apple thing, if you’re constantly look at the data, you’ll optimize whatever is in front of you.
+It’s the classic Apple thing, if you’re constantly looking at the data, you’ll optimize whatever is in front of you.
 If you’re constantly chasing productivity, you’ll optimize time spent producing.
-But, I’ll argue that what you want to optimize for is time in flow.
+But, I'd argue that what you want to optimize for is time in flow.

 Flow is a great, powerful beast.
 I listened to a podcast recently where Daniel Gross described happiness as being in flow, I think that’s true for me at least.
 But the other side of that is I definitely do my best work in flow.
 Best, not measured by volume of output but best as measured by my own taste and aesthetics?